TACOS: Task Agnostic COordinator of a multi-drone System: Ablation study

-To assess the contribution of each module within the TACOS framework, we perform an ablation study.
-Specifically, we evaluate system performance under the following conditions: \begin{itemize} \item \textbf{TACOS without the Coordinator} (w/oC): to evaluate the effect of collapsing high-level reasoning and execution into a single module. \item \textbf{TACOS without reasoning} (w/oR): to measure the impact of providing the Coordinator’s reasoning to the Supervisor, and whether it improves the Supervisor’s ability to correctly sequence and complete the task. \item \textbf{TACOS}: The full framework, as shown in Figure \ref{fig:tacosframework}. \end{itemize}
+We evaluate system performance under the following conditions: \begin{itemize} \item \textbf{TACOS Monolithic} (MNL): to evaluate the effect of collapsing high-level reasoning and execution into a single module.
+In this case, to keep a compact interaction history, we only track executed actions. \item \textbf{TACOS without reasoning} (w/oR): to measure the impact of providing the Coordinator’s reasoning to the Supervisor, and whether it improves the Supervisor’s ability to correctly sequence and complete the task. \item \textbf{TACOS}: The full framework, as shown in Figure \ref{fig:tacosframework}. \end{itemize}